ntse/docs/docs/guides/postgres.md

 1. Authenticate with AWS
    Make sure you're authenticated using your own AWS CLI credentials.

-   If needed, refer to [aws-vault setup](./aws-vault.md) for secure credential management.
+   If needed, refer to [aws vault guide] for secure credential management.

 2. Ensure Postgres is not running locally